YogeshKurmi/sentiment-analysis-lstm-keras/README.md

 # Let's test/visualize!

-Use the notebook file(main.ipynb) to play with the model. a webapp demo will be available soon...
+Use the notebook file(main.ipynb/playground.ipynb) to play with the model. a webapp demo will be available soon...
 Working on the Flask Webapp.
 Will update soon...